-Organizations Asking Officials to Investigate Police Response to Counterprotest
+Organizations Ask for Investigation of Police Response to Counterprotest

 Several legal organizations are asking for an investigation into the police response in regard to a Charlottesville rally by the Loyal White Knights of the Ku Klux Klan.